pmcabrales/kafka-workshop/README.md

 * Alejandro Quesada (alejandro.quesada@kairosds.com)

-* Pedro Martínez (pedro.martinez@kairosds.com) Software Engineer that has been working with Java technologies for the last 10 years.
+* Pedro Martínez (pmcabrales@gmail.com) Software Engineer that has been working with Java technologies for the last 10 years.

 ### What are we going to do?

 ![workshop_structure](workshop_structure.png?raw=true "Workshop Structure")

-First of all we are going to mount in our localhost a docker image with all the necessary Kafka tools.
+First of all we are mounting a docker image in our localhost with all the necessary Kafka tools.
 We have selected an image from Landoop that includes a Kafka cluster, Zookeeper, Schema registry, some Connectors, a Kafka user interface and some more tools.

 With our Kafka cluster working we are going to play along with the CLI.
-We are going to create a topic and send/receive messages to/from it.
+The goal of this section is to create a topic and send/receive messages to/from it.

-After that we are going to build a very basic Spring application that exposes an API to create messages using Producer API.
+After that it's time to code!
+We'll build a very basic Spring application that exposes an API to create messages using Producer API.

-Later on we are going to use the Consumer API to implement a receiver for the messages created in the previous step.
+Later on, in order to consume the messages produced in the previous section, we will use the Consumer API to implement a receiver.

 To end we are going to persist messages from the topic in a DB using Kafka Sink Connect and retrieve them after into another topic using Source Connect.